 Tommy taking care of Dil, singing him a lullaby after Tommy was previously angry.

-And after that exchange, Dil grabs the other half of the blanket (which he and Tommy had previously fought over, tearing it in the process) and gives it to Tommy, and the two sleep through the rain together.
+And after that exchange, Dil grabs the other half of the blanket (which he and Tommy had previously fought over, tearing it in the process) and gives it to Tommy, showing that Dil has realized how rotten he had been and the two sleep through the rain together.

 Later when their parents find them, Dil briefly drinks from a bottle before stopping and letting Tommy have a sip.

 A reairing of the film on Nick sometime later featured the cast of All Grown Up commenting on the film.
 Inevitably, the teen versions of Tommy and Dil are quick to have a sweet brotherly moment after viewing this scene.